-The Robert E. Bryan Social Innovation Fellowship is designed for aspiring social change-makers who are interested in providing a significant contribution locally, nationally or internationally through the creation of an entrepreneurial project that addresses a community issue or need.
+The Robert E. Bryan Fellowship in the APPLES Service-Learning program is designed for undergraduate student teams interested in creating social impact locally and/or globally through the creation of an innovative project that addresses a community-identified need.
+The fellowship goals are to:

-The fellowship is named in honor of alumnus Robert Emmet Bryan (1904-1975), a native of Newton Grove, N.C., who was a strong supporter of public service.
+The fellowship is named in honor of alumnus Robert Emmet Bryan (1904-1975), a native of Newton Grove, North Carolina, who was a strong supporter of public service.

-Any returning, full-time undergraduate student teams at UNC are eligible to apply.
+Any returning, full-time undergraduate student teams at UNC-Chapel Hill are eligible to apply.
 A team can be made up of as many students as necessary, but only the four most active students should be included in the application.
 Individuals may also apply, but team applications often offer stronger proposals.
-Preference will be given to projects that have not been funded prior to this fellowship.
+The Bryan Fellowship is focused on projects in the early stages of development, so preference will be given to projects that have not been funded or received other significant support prior to this fellowship.

 Academic and Community Connections

-Members of the selected teams will be enrolled in a spring service-learning course led by Dr. Micah Gilmer, clinical assistant professor of Social Innovation in the Department of Public Policy.
-The course focuses on the knowledge, resources and strategies project teams need to know in order to successfully implement social ventures.
-Fellows will learn about cutting-edge techniques in applied research, team recruitment, project management, strategy and planning.
-They will also gain connections to leading social entrepreneurs in the area and around the world through class visits and intentional resource connections.
+Members of the fellowship teams will be enrolled in PLCY130, a one-credit service-learning course offered through the Department of Public Policy.
+The course focuses on the knowledge, resources and strategies for successfully launching and sustaining community-based projects.
+Fellows will learn about techniques in applied research, team recruitment, project management, strategy and planning.
+They will also gain connections to leading social entrepreneurs and community leaders in the area through class visits and personal introductions.

 Applications for 2023 Bryan Fellowship are closed.
 Applications for the 2024 Bryan Fellowship will be open from August 1, 2023 to October 23, 2023.
 Apply online through the CCPS Application and Nomination Portal.